H.E.A.R.T. Relationship Training

 The H.E.A.R.T. model provides a blueprint for navigating the challenges and opportunities that relationships of all kinds offer us, in ways that can open the door to deeper understanding of both self and other, and ultimately deeper connection.
 The training provides a safe, supportive environment in which participants can attend to the important questions about human relationships that many individuals and therapists have asked themselves over and over again.

 The H.E.A.R.T. model is a mindfulness-centred approach to cultivating conscious relationships.
 It focuses on the human relationship in a way that allows both people to participate in the expansion of consciousness and in the healing that this can promote.
 H.E.A.R.T. is an integrative, unique, non-eclectic approach that fits well with postmodern thinking.
 It allows freedom to conceive and live one’s own values and rules and emphasises personal responsibility and consciousness.
 The H.E.A.R.T. model arises from and is consistent with principles and methods of Hakomi Experiential Psychotherapy.
 Halko Weiss developed the training as a way to fill the gap between the Hakomi model that focused on the client’s internal process (the intrapersonal) and the complexity that arises when considering the processes that arise between two people (the interpersonal), whether that be client and therapist or simply any two individuals.
 Therapists also learn how to help their clients (individuals and couples) with their relationships, learning how to see the relationship clearly even with only one person’s perspective.

-In Australia, H.E.A.R.T. is led by Dr Halko Weiss, founding Hakomi Trainer and Director of Hakomi Institute of Europe, and Dr Karen Baikie, Certified Hakomi Teacher.
-The training consists of three modules of seven days each, spaced over a year.
+In Australia, H.E.A.R.T. is led by Dr Halko Weiss, founding Hakomi Trainer and Director of Hakomi Institute of Europe, and Dr Karen Baikie, Certified Hakomi Trainer.
 The next training will be held in Sydney.
 The dates and venue for the next training are currently being finalised, with the training likely to be commencing late 2019 or early 2020.